 Global Domains Division (GDD) Staff: The GDD staff are responsible for the entire implementation lifecycle, from creating an implementation plan, engaging the Implementation Review Team (if there is one), consulting with relevant ICANN staff and any outside parties that are required, and conducting outreach surrounding the implementation, including communicating with the public and relevant stakeholders regarding the progress of implementation.

 Implementation Review Team (IRT): The Implementation Review Team, if convened by the GNSO Council, will serve as a resource to implementation staff on policy and technical questions that arise.
-An IRT will typically consist of volunteers who were also involved in the development of the policy recommendations.
+An IRT will typically consist of, but will not be limited to, volunteers who were also involved in the development of the policy recommendations.
 As such, the IRT is expected to serve as a resource to staff on the background and rationale of the policy recommendations and return to the GNSO Council for additional guidance as required.
-Where relevant, the IRT should also include technical or subject-matter experts who can assist staff in the planning for the technical implementation of a policy change.
+Where relevant, the IRT should also include technical or subject-matter experts and contracted parties who can assist staff in the planning for the technical implementation of a policy change.

 ICANN Supporting Organizations and Advisory Committees: SO/ACs may serve as a resource to ICANN staff during implementation as specific projects require.